BjornBundgaard/langggraph-small-multi-agent-research-writer/README.md

 # LangGraph Multiagent System

 ## Overview
 This project is an implementation of a multi-agent system built with LangGraph and LangChain.
-The system consists of several specialized agents that collaborate to generate comprehensive research reports based on user input, specifically tailored to UCN's "Export and Technology" program.
+The system consists of several specialized agents that collaborate to generate comprehensive research reports based on user input.

 ## System Architecture
 The system consists of the following agents working together in an orchestrated workflow: